 Section 3.
 Hearing.

 On the date fixed for the hearing, the attendance of at least two-thirds (2/3) of the members of the Ethics Committee or designated alternates shall constitute a quorum for the conduct of the hearing as provided for in this section.
 Members of the Ethics Committee may attend hearings or other meetings of the committee either in person, telephonically or by such other means as may be reasonable under the circumstances.
 The accused member may appear with legal counsel before the Ethics Committee, hear any witnesses called in support of the charge and have the option to cross-examine the same, present witnesses of his own, or submit oral or written statements in his own behalf.
 The investigating committee may likewise appear with legal counsel, present witnesses, and have the right of cross- examination.
-The accused member may, by written notice addressed to the Chairman of the Ethics Committee at AAPL headquarters, postmarked not less than ten (10) days prior to the date of the hearing, waive personal appearance and request the Ethics Committee to adjudge the matter on the basis of a written statement of defense accompanying such letter.
+The accused member may, by written notice addressed to the Chair of the Ethics Committee at AAPL headquarters, postmarked not less than ten (10) days prior to the date of the hearing, waive personal appearance and request the Ethics Committee to adjudge the matter on the basis of a written statement of defense accompanying such letter.
 Failure of the accused member to appear or submit a waiver letter and a written defense shall not prevent the Ethics Committee from rendering judgment on the basis of the evidence available to it on the hearing date.
 Minutes of the hearing shall be taken by the presiding officer or his designee and shall include, at a minimum, verbatim recitation of the charges, motions, voting results and exhibits offered by either party.
 These minutes shall be the official record of the hearing.

 Section 4.
 Decision of the Committee.

 After the conclusion of the hearing or study of the written defense submitted in lieu thereof, the Ethics Committee shall consider and vote to sustain or dismiss the charges.
 By a two-thirds (2/3) vote of those present, the Ethics Committee shall decide which of the following actions shall be taken: (a) dismissal of complaint; (b) censure; (c) suspension of membership for a stated period of time; (d) allowed to resign; (e) expulsion; (f) revocation or suspension of certification.
-The chairman, or the assistant chairman acting in his place, shall notify the accused member in writing as to the committee’s decision within a reasonable time but not later than thirty (30) days from the decision.
+The Chair, or the Assistant Chair acting in his place, shall notify the accused member in writing as to the committee’s decision within a reasonable time but not later than thirty (30) days from the decision.
 If censure is the decision, the Chairman shall so notify all participants in the proceedings and the Board of Directors.
-If the decision of the Ethics Committee is suspension, allowance of resignation, or expulsion, and no appeal has been filed within thirty (30) days after notice of such decision, the Ethics Committee shall thereafter notify the membership of such decision in any AAPL authorized publication.
+If the decision of the Ethics Committee is suspension, allowance of resignation, or expulsion, and no appeal has been filed within thirty (30) days after notice of such decision, the Ethics Committee shall thereafter notify the Directors of the local associations by email or letter and the membership of such decision in any AAPL authorized publication.

-If an appeal is filed pursuant to Section 5 hereof, then a final decision by the Executive Committee for suspension, allowance of resignation, or expulsion shall be followed by notice to the membership of such decision in any AAPL authorized publication.
+If an appeal is filed pursuant to Section 5 hereof, then a final decision by the Executive Committee for suspension, allowance of resignation, or expulsion shall be followed by notice to the Directors of the local associations by email or letter and the membership of such decision in any AAPL authorized publication.

 Section 5.
 Appeal Procedure.